Minamisatsuma: Climate

 Minamisatsuma has a humid subtropical climate (Köppen climate classification Cfa) with hot summers and mild winters.
-Precipitation is significant throughout the year, and is heavier in summer, especially the months of June and July.
+Precipitation is significant throughout the year, and is heavier in summer, especially in June and July.
 The average annual temperature in Minamisatsuma is 18.0 C. The average annual rainfall is 2454.0 mm with June as the wettest month.
-The temperatures are highest on average in August, at around 27.9 C, and lowest in January, at around 8.3 C. Its record high is 36.4 C, reached on 19 August 2013, and its record low is -4.6 C, reached on 11 February 1996.
+The temperatures are highest on average in August, at around 27.9 C, and lowest in January, at around 8.3 C. Its record high is 36.4 C, reached on 14 August 2024, and its record low is -4.6 C, reached on 11 February 1996.

 Demographics

 Per Japanese census data, the population of Minamisatsuma in 2020 is 32,887 people.
 Minamisatsuma has been conducting censuses since 1920.
 The city's population peaked in 1945 at more than 90,000 people; the city's population has steadily declined since then.
 Until 2020, the city's population is still showing no signs of picking up.